balllapp/site/versions/index.md

 ### v0.11
 - Tapping on the screen adds a normal blue bouncy ball.
-- Added ball builder class to build a ball.
+- Added a class to build balls.

 ### v0.10
-- Made the base classes Ball and Space for the physics model.
+- Made Ball and Space to use in the physics model.
-- Gravity can be changed.
+- Gravity can be changed now.

 ### v0.06
 - Made a custom preferences class to keep track of the android shared preferences.
-- Changed onboarding pictures to green blobs.
+- Changed onboarding/tutorial pictures.

 ### v0.05
-- Added some default onboarding with 2 tabs.
+- Added some onboarding/tutorial with 2 tabs.
-- Changed onboarding pictures to green blobs.
-- Used the physics library to do a test.
+- Tested the physics library (dyn4j).

 ### v0.04
-- Made a android canvas wrapper class.
+- Made a android canvas wrapper.
 - Added a timer class to execute functions periodically.

 ### v0.03
-- Added some useful libraries to the project.
-- Added a lot of old code and utility classes to the project.
+- Added some old code and utility classes.
-- e.g. file I/O, snackbar/dialog, keyboard/clipboard, dialog fragment things
+- Added some useful libraries.

 ### v0.02
-- Renamed all fragments and layouts to be more relevant (more bally).
+- Renamed all fragments and layouts to be more relevant.
-- Put a SurfaceView in the main fragment to draw on the screen.
+- Used a surface view for drawing on the screen.

 ### v0.01
-- Added sensors.
+- The app now uses sensors.
-- Used gravity and linear acceleration sensors, which are apparently not compatible with old phones.
+- The gravity and linear acceleration sensors are used (which are apparently not compatible with old phones).

 ### v0.00
-- Created project with the basic activity template.
+- Created app!
-- 1 activity, 2 fragments and 4 layouts created.
+- The main activity and a few fragments are made.

 ## [Back to Main Page](https://balllapp.github.io/site)